X99874/CyberFortress/README.md

 ----------------------------------------
 If you have any issues or suggestions, feel free to contact us!
 ----------------------------------------
-# The language written in this project is confidential
+# Language written in this project is Python
 ----------------------------------------
 ![Logo](CyberFortress.png)